dietmarja/curriculum_generator/README.md

 **Input Files:**

 - `roles.json`: Defines professional roles with their skills, EQF levels, and requirements
-- `modules.json`: Contains module definitions with detailed educational specifications
+- `modules.json`: Contains module definitions with detailed educational specifications `ects_standards.json`: Contains the definition of the ECTS standard

 **Internal Transformation:**